gazpachu/joanmira/pages/blog/2016-02-10---build-a-social-website-aggregator-using-meteor/index.md

 ### Part 13.
 Adding comments to the detail page

-First we are going to create a new Mongo collection in collections.js:
+First, we are going to create a new Mongo collection in collections.js:

 `Comments = new Mongo.Collection("comments");`